cristian-gonnzalez/cpp/README.md

-# C++ Reference and Explorations
+# C++ Reference

-This repository is a personal reference and exploration space for C++, built over time through hands-on work with the language in real projects.
+This repository is a personal C++ knowledge base containing reference notes, curated examples, experiments, and small projects accumulated from professional work, university, and independent study.

-It contains small, focused examples, experiments, and notes covering core language features, modern C++ idioms, design patterns, and concurrency.
-Rather than being a single cohesive application, the repository is organized by topic so each example can be understood in isolation.
+It is not intended as a structured course, but as a practical reference for modern C++, concurrency, design patterns, and performance-critical systems.

 I use this repository both as a reference and as a place to validate ideas before applying them.